 |% achieving above the expected level in Reading & Maths tests + Writing TA||

-From 2016 children were given a standardised score for the reading, maths and Grammar, Punctuation and Spelling tests.
+From 2016 children , at the end of Year 6, were given a standardised score for the reading, maths and Grammar, Punctuation and Spelling tests.
 A standardised score of 100 represents the expected standard for each test.

 The table below shows the average standardised score for our school.